top of page

 Is the platform included?

-Yurts are best when set up on a circular wooden platform.
-We provide the yurt, you build the platform.
+Yurts are best when set up on a circular wooden platform, but it is possible to build on a circular concrete slab or a circular concrete stem wall with floor joists.
+In General, we provide the yurt, you build the platform.
 As a resource for you we provide platform instructions.
+We offer a prefabricated platform for the 14' - 20' yurts, but it isn't recognized by building departments for permitting.

 Can I run utilities into my yurt (how do I heat it)?

-Yes, many customers if close to grid tied power run electricity to the yurt.
+Yes, many customers, if close to grid tied power, run electricity to the yurt.
 Other customers have set up solar systems for off grid power.
 Most of our customers have either a wood stove or propane heater in their yurt.
+Although, propane isn't recommended because it emits water vapor.
+Read our blog for more off-grid resources.
 A consideration to any yurt is the more permanent the utilities are that you add, the less temporary the structure becomes.
 If you take away from the “temporary structure” status (which in most cases allows you to set up yurts with little to no permitting) then permits may be required.

 How long will my yurt last?